United States Army Test and Evaluation Command: History

+In November 2011, the U.S. Army Development Test Command was inactivated, and its facilities and people were merged with ATEC headquarters and the U.S. Army Evaluation Center.

 Operations

 ATEC employs approximately 9,000 military, civilian, and contract employees.
 These employees consist of test officers, engineers, scientists, technicians, researchers, and evaluators.
 ATEC is involved in over 2,300 tests annually, encompassing anything from individual weapons to National Missile Defense systems.

 The annual budget for the command is in excess of half a billion dollars.

 ATEC conducts testing for all branches of the military, and maintains a large customer base that includes the National Security Agency, Joint Chiefs of Staff, allied foreign countries, and Congress.